peterthenelson/fiolin/docs/index.md

 # This common task can be done using fiolin.cp
 fiolin.cp(f'/input/{name}', f'/output/bar-{name}')

+# You can also put files in /tmp.
+They will not be persisted between runs of the
+# script.
+fiolin.cp(f'/input/{name}', f'/tmp/baz-{name}')

 # You can manually set which output files will be exposed:
 # fiolin.set_output_basename(f'/output/foo-{name}')
 # fiolin.set_output_basenames([f'/output/foo-{name}', f'/output/bar-{name}'])